saxenavaibhav/AWS-SAA-C02-Course/README.md

 Description:
   A sample template

 ## Can control the command line UI.
+Controls how the different things in a CloudFormation template are presented through the AWS console UI.
 The bigger your template, the more likely
 ## this section is needed
 Metadata:
   template metadata